Overview

 Benefits

 The Certificate in Play Therapy provides students with advanced competency in providing mental health services to children, adolescents, and their families, and eligibility for credentialing as an RPT™ or SB-RPT™.
-The certificate encompasses four courses that fulfill the required 150 hours of play therapy specific instruction and a minimum of 20 of the required 35-50 hours of supervision of play therapy experience needed for the RPT™ and SB-RPT™ credentials.
+The certificate encompasses four courses that fulfill the required 150 hours of play therapy-specific instruction and a minimum of 20 of the required 35-50 hours of supervision of play therapy experience needed for the RPT™ and SB-RPT™ credentials.
 The course schedule is built around the needs of working professionals through a hybrid format that fulfills the APT requirements for in-person contact hours while also offering the flexibility of virtual learning.
 In-person class meetings are offered on Friday evenings and Saturdays, and online synchronous sessions are held in the evenings.
 Supervision is available in either the morning or evening to accommodate the various work settings of students.

 Audience